You are here:

 1. Checkmark all the portraits that will receive the role

-2. Click on the Assign Role button on the portrait manager menu
+2. Click on Assign Role button at the bottom of the page.

 3. Choose the role common to all selected portraits